OCamlverse/ocamlverse.github.io/content/learning.md

 Introduction to Unix system programming, with an emphasis on communications between processes.
 * [OCaml for Scientists](http://www.ffconsultancy.com/products/ocaml_for_scientists/) by Jon Harrop

+### Large Source Code Examples in the Wild

+Below are some examples of larger applications and libraries, which you can use to build up an understanding of how people structure larger ocaml projects.
+The list below tries to avoid code that needs to be particularly complex or hairy, which is sometimes needed in lower level libraries.

+* [Dark](https://github.com/darklang/dark): "combined language, editor, and infrastructure to make it easy to build backends".
+See the libshared, client and backend directories.

 ## Advanced Topics

 * [Quick and Dirty Guide to Monadic Parsers and Angstrom](monadic-parsers-angstrom.md)